Her Honour, the Honourable Antoinette Perry, Lieutenant Governor of Prince Edward Island

 We were very honoured to have been chosen as ambassadors of the celebration of the 300th anniversary of the arrival of the first French and Acadians in Abegweit, or Île Saint-Jean, as Prince Edward Island was formerly known.

 Patricia: “For me, as an artist, it’s very important to be authentic in order to communicate effectively with people.
 I have had the honour of representing the Acadians of PEI in musical events including Ode à l’Acadie and Searching for Abegweit, where I talked about my language and culture with pride and sincerity from the bottom of my heart... and maybe also inspired by my Island ancestors.”

 Lennie: “The Gallant family was one of the first European families to land on the Island in 1720, so my roots here run pretty deep.
 A few years ago, an archeological dig was carried out at the house of Michel Haché-Gallant at Port-la-Joye, and I got to stand in what was once his house and sing a song for him and his family, our ancestors.”

 We’re confident that the spirit of these Acadian ancestors remains alive and well on the Island.
 It resonates in our pride and through the music, arts and culture of those living here today.
-We couldn’t be more pleased to take part in this year’s celebration, and we hope that people from all cultures will join us in singing and dancing in honour of those who came before us, everyone living here today and all the generations to come.
+We were very pleased pleased to take part in 2020 celebrations, and we hope that people from all cultures will continue to join us in singing and dancing in honour of those who came before us, everyone living here today and all the generations to come.